FirelyTeam/firely-docs/docs_simplifier/simplifierPersonalContent.rst

 Add a Resource
 """"""""""""""""
+On the Resources tab you can find all the Conformance and Example Resources of the project.

 If you have "Write" rights to a project you will see an option to ``+Add`` projects at the top of the Project Page.
 Here you can choose to upload a local file or fetch a resource from another FHIR server.

 The following Upload options are available: